openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 ### I/O Linc (garage door openers)

 The I/O Linc devices are really two devices in one: a relay and a contact.
-Link the modem both ways, as responder and controller using the set buttons as described in the instructions.
+To control the relay, link the modem as a controller using the set buttons as described in the instructions.
+To get the status of the contact, the modem must also be linked as a responder to the I/O Linc.
+The I/O Linc has a feature to invert the contact or match the contact when it sends commands to any linked responders.
+This is based on the status of the contact when it is linked, and was intended for controlling other devices with the contact.
+The binding expects the contact to be inverted to work properly.
+Ensure the contact is OFF (status LED is dark/garage door open) when linking the modem as a responder to the I/O Linc in order for it to function properly.

 Add this map into your transforms directory as "contact.map":